Niedenzuella

 Niedenzuella is a genus of flowering plants belonging to the family Malpighiaceae.

 Its native range is Southern Tropical America.
-It is found in the countries of north-eastern Argentina, Bolivia, Brazil, Colombia, Costa Rica, Ecuador, French Guiana, Guyana, Panamá, Paraguay, Peru, Suriname and Venezuela.
+It is found in the countries of Argentina, Bolivia, Brazil, Colombia, Costa Rica, Ecuador, French Guiana, Guyana, Panamá, Paraguay, Peru, Suriname and Venezuela.

 The genus name of Niedenzuella is in honour of Franz Josef Niedenzu (1857–1937), a German botanist born in Köppernig.
 He is remembered for his work with the botanical family Malpighiaceae.
 It was first described and published in Novon Vol.16 on page 194 in 2006.